NikhiSharma/Wiser-Quantum-Walks-project/readme.md

 ---

 ## Problem & Goal
-The goal of this project was to design and simulate a scalable **Quantum Galton Board** framework that can reproduce and compare different target probability distributions — Gaussian/binomial, exponential, and quantum walk — while analyzing performance under realistic noise conditions.
+The goal of this project was to design and simulate a scalable **Quantum Galton Board** framework that can reproduce and compare different target probability distributions, Gaussian/binomial, exponential, and quantum walk while analyzing performance under realistic noise conditions.
 The challenge included validating the quantum implementation against classical distributions, quantifying similarity using robust statistical metrics, and demonstrating a minimal yet reproducible workflow that integrates visualization, performance evaluation, and Monte Carlo–style statistical analysis.

 ---